gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

  - Support for RoomOS11 Beta
  - Support for WebRTC Calls with RoomOS11 Beta.
 Side-by-side compositions not used in WebRTC mode since not yet supported

+ 11/24/22 Updates:
+ - improved codec to codec communication to reduce instances of insufficient http connections errors
+ - re-introduced starting calls in side by side mode until initialCallTimer expires.
+ - cleared out all call timers upon stopping automation to prevent problems with WebRTC switching when joining new calls too quickly after ending previous.

 ## Contacts
 * Gerardo Chaves (gchaves@cisco.com)
 * Enrico Conedera (econeder@cisco.com)